FabianKnebel/FabianKnebel/README.md

 - 👋 Hi, I’m @FabianKnebel
 - 👀 I’m interested in Python, efficiency, data and law
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning kivy
 - 📫 How to reach me ...